 Our mission is helped by many community partners.
 The City of Longview has been an active partner from the very beginning, using staff and equipment to install the sculptures.
 LOG has a fiscal relationship with the Longview Public Service Group, Inc., and an agreement with the City of Longview Visual Arts Commission to support the display of public art.
 In 2019 LOG signed a contract with the Lower Columbia College Welding Department that allows LCC artists to loan artwork to LOG to display downtown.
 The Broadway Gallery provides space for our meetings and special events.

-LOG offers walking tours, presentations to schools and community groups, and educational and art projects for children.
+LOG offers walking tours podcast, presentations to schools and community groups, and educational and art projects for children.